-Beginning the first day of classes, completion of an electronic Change of Registration (Add/Drop) Form, with appropriate approvals is required.
-The form is accessible through "My Graceland".
+Beginning the first day of classes, completion of a Change of Registration (Add/Drop) Form, with appropriate approvals is required.

 - During the first and second weeks of the session, the advisor's approval is required to drop a course. - During the first and second weeks of the session, the course instructor's approval and the advisor's approval are required to add a course.
 Individual instructors may choose to waive their right to require their permission to add a course. - Beginning the third week until the last day to withdraw from a course, both instructor and advisor approvals are required.